harystyleseze/AkashChatAgent/README.md

 ## Troubleshooting

+### Hydration Errors

+If you encounter hydration errors:

+- Ensure dates and random values are only generated client-side
+- Use isomorphic detection with `typeof window` checks
+- Initialize state in useEffect with empty default values

 ### API Key Issues

 - If you're getting 401 errors, ensure your API key is correctly set in the `.env.local` file